 It seems like the only option to get a pair is to import them, from a site like Rakuten.
-(Disclaimer: I have not used this site to purchase from before, so be cautious)
+(Disclaimer: I have not used this site to purchase from before, use caution if going this route)

-The defining feature of the 727s would probably have to be the high quality of materials used, and the wooden heel.
-The design has remained relatively unchanged for many years which says a lot about the quality of it.
-The wooden heel isn’t the deciding factor that it can seem like, with top of the line shoes by Nike and Adidas performing just as well if not better.
+The defining feature of the 727s would probably have to be the high quality of materials used, and design has remained relatively unchanged for many years.

 Don’t worry though, if you aren’t wild about importing there is ONE other option.
 Yes, only one.
-ASICS also makes the Lift Trainer, which is more globally available.
+ASICS also makes the Lift Trainer, which was recently DISCONTINUED!

 I would highly recommend them for someone who isn’t only focusing on weightlifting exclusively.

 You’re definitely not going to be a fan if you were looking for the 727s, though.